Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 ![View model usage class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/software-platform/monorepo/widget_stucture_organization_document/metrics/web/docs/diagrams/view_model_usage_class_diagram.puml)

-On this diagram we can see that all widgets that uses the other `high-level` widgets (widgets from `dashboard/presentation/widgets` package) uses the composite view model.
-Other widgets uses the plain view model.
+On this diagram, we can see that all widgets that use the other `high-level` widgets (widgets from `dashboard/presentation/widgets` package) use a composite view model.
+The rest of the `high-level` widgets use a plain view model.

 ## Widget creation guidelines
 > Explain and diagram an algorithm for creating a new `widget`.

-As mentioned in the [Presentation Layer Architecture document](02_presentation_layer_architecture), all widgets can be one of two following types:
+As mentioned in the [Presentation Layer Architecture document](02_presentation_layer_architecture), all widgets can be one of the two following types:

-1. `Low-level widget` is the widgets that is responsible for only displaying the given data.
-This widgets should be highly-configurable and out of the Metrics Web Application context.
-It means that the `low-level` widgets should not apply any themes or use any `view model`s.
-The low-level widgets should be placed under the `common/presentation` folder.
-If there are more than one similar widgets then it is better to create a separate folder for them (like already existing `metrics_theme` folder), otherwise we can place a new low-level widget to the `widgets` folder.
+1. `Low-level widget` is the widget that is responsible for only displaying the given data.
+These widgets should be highly-configurable and usable out of the Metrics Web Application context.

-2. `High-level widget` is the widget that actually used in the Metrics Web Application context.
+2. `High-level widget` is the widget that is actually used in the Metrics Web Application context.
 It accepts the `view model` instance with data to display and displays the given data using `low-level widgets` and other `high-level widgets`.
-Also, the high-level widgets should apply the themes to used low-level widgets.

 To make widget creation process clear we should describe it in details for all the widget types.